 The number of occurrences matters

 Repeated speeding violations, particularly ones that take place in a short period, may also result in your boss firing you.
 Certain enterprises allow zero infractions while others give their employees more chances.
-Racking up too many does increases the likelihood of termination though, especially if you disregard other safety precautions.
+Racking up too many does increase the likelihood of termination though, especially if you disregard other safety precautions.

 Truck drivers may also have their commercial driving licenses suspended or revoked for severe speeding or too many speeding violations, costing their livelihood.
 Whether one results in you losing your job depends on your employer’s rules.
 If you feel your termination is unfair, there may be legal recourse.